KD025 in Subjects With Diffuse Cutaneous Systemic Sclerosis

 - Female subjects of childbearing potential have a negative pregnancy test at screening.
-Females of childbearing potential are defined as sexually mature women without prior hysterectomy or who have had any evidence of menses in the past twelve (12) months.
-However, women who have been amenorrheic for twelve (12) or more months are still considered to be of childbearing potential if the amenorrhea is possibly due to prior chemotherapy, anti-estrogens, or ovarian suppression.
+Females of childbearing potential are defined as sexually mature women without prior hysterectomy or who have had any evidence of menses in the past 12 months.
+However, women who have been amenorrheic for 12 or more months are still considered to be of childbearing potential if the amenorrhea is possibly due to prior chemotherapy, anti-estrogens, or ovarian suppression.

 - Women of childbearing potential (i.e., menstruating women) must have a negative urine pregnancy test (positive urine tests are to be confirmed by serum test) documented within the 24-hour period prior to the first dose of study drug.

-- Sexually active women of childbearing potential enrolled in the study must agree to use two forms of accepted methods of contraception during the course of the study and for three (3) months after their last dose of study drug.
-Effective birth control includes (i) IUD plus one barrier method; (ii) on stable doses of hormonal contraception for at least 3 months (e.g., oral, injectable, implant, transdermal) plus one barrier method; or (iii) two barrier methods.
-Effective barrier methods are male or female condoms, diaphragms, and spermicides (creams or gels that contain a chemical to kill sperm), or a vasectomized partner.
+- Sexually active women of childbearing potential enrolled in the study must agree to use 2 forms of accepted methods of contraception during the course of the study and for 3 months after their last dose of study drug.
+Effective birth control includes (1) intrauterine device plus 1 barrier method; (2) on stable doses of hormonal contraception for at least 3 months (e.g., oral, injectable, implant, transdermal) plus 1 barrier method; or (3) two barrier methods.
+Effective barrier methods are male or female condoms, diaphragms, and spermicides (creams or gels that contain a chemical to kill sperm), or a vasectomized partner

-- For male patients who are sexually active and who are partners of premenopausal women: agreement to use two (2) forms of contraception as in criterion number 7 above during the treatment period and for at least three (3) months after the last dose of study drug.
+- For male patients who are sexually active and who are partners of premenopausal women, agreement to use 2 forms of contraception as in Criterion Number 7 above during the treatment period and for at least 3 months after the last dose of study drug

-- Male Subjects must not donate sperm for three (3) months after last dose of study drug.
+- Male subjects must not donate sperm for 3 months after last dose of study drug.